Molecular mechanisms of mitotic progression and completion

 2) Using large-scale proteomics and super-resolution microscopy (SRM) we show that clathrin has two mitotic roles: i) during prophase in spindle assembly; and ii) during metaphase in spindle stabilisation for chromosome alignment and segregation.
 Using SRM we have shown that this second role involves clathrin localising to the mitotic spindle in a highly ordered manner.
 This project aims to understand the underlying reason for this localisation and to determine the proteins that it forms a complex with at the mitotic spindle.

 3) During cytokinesis, vesicles traffic towards the abscission site to generate two independent cells.
 We discovered that a calcium influx activates the phosphatase, calcineurin, to dephosphorylate dynII immediated prior to membrane abscission and completion of cytokinesis.
 This project aims to understand the temporal and spatial deliver of calcium and thus calcineurin activation and how this relates to vesicle trafficking to ensure that cytokinesis is completed correctly.

-Candidates may apply for a CMRI PhD scholarship, which exceeds the Australian Postgraduate Awards and NHMRC scholarships in value; visit the CMRI http://www.cmri.org.au/Research/For-Students for details.
+Candidates may apply for a CMRI PhD scholarship, which exceeds the Australian Postgraduate Awards and NHMRC scholarships in value.
+Visit the CMRI website for details.

 Want to find out more?

-mitosis, cytokinesis failure, aneuploidy, protein phosphorylation, endocytic proteins, dynamin, mitotic inhibitory drugs, cell cycle, Cancer, the final stage of mitosis, cytokinesis, cell signaling, clathrin, SNX9, intersectin 2, metaphase, mitotic spindle assembly checkpoint
+mitosis, cytokinesis failure, aneuploidy, protein phosphorylation, endocytic proteins, dynamin, mitotic inhibitory drugs, cell cycle, the final stage of mitosis, cytokinesis, cell signaling, clathrin, SNX9, metaphase, mitotic spindle assembly checkpoint, Cancer

 The opportunity ID for this research opportunity is: 1013